xcui-math/DiscreteMath/index.md

 This book is very well-written, but is quite expensive to buy in China.
 It is absolutely possible to excel at this course without buying it.

-Further references will be given in due course.
+[Further references and lecture notes](/lecture.md) will be provided in due course.

 ### Exams & Scores